StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 Relations show how components in the topology are connected together.
 They are represented by a dashed or solid line and have an arrowhead showing the direction of dependency between the components they link.
 [Health state will propagate](../../concepts/health-state.md#propagated-health-state) from one component to the next, from dependencies to dependent components.
 Relations that have one or more health checks configured will report a calculated health state.

-Select a relation to open detailed information about it in the right panel details tab - **Direct relation details**, **Indirect relation details** or **Grouped relation details** depending on the relation type that you selected.
+Select a relation to open detailed information about it in the right panel details tab - **Direct relation details**, **Indirect relation details** or **Grouped relation details** depending on the relation type that has been selected.

 ➡️ [Learn more about relations](/use/concepts/relations.md).